 University Health Services is a participating provider with several major insurance carriers.
 As a courtesy to students/patients, we will submit claims to the carriers with which we are contracted.
-Patients without coverage (or with coverage from a non-participating carrier) will be responsible for a $50 co-pay at the time of service plus the charge of any testing/procedures that the physician orders as medically necessary.
+Patients without coverage (or with coverage from a non-participating carrier) will be responsible for a $50 charge at the time of service plus the charges of any testing/procedures that the physician orders as medically necessary.
+These “self-pay” charges will be at a discounted rate for those without accepted insurance or no insurance.
 Payment is due at the time services are rendered via Visa/Mastercard or can be applied to the student's Banner/e-bill.

 In addition, Samford University employees participating in Samford’s Blue Cross Blue Shield plan will have the extra benefit of no co-pay ($0) for services rendered in University Health Services.